 As it is a Saturday, the bank is closed, so we go to a travel agency.
 The owner informs us that he has to send an e-mail to the bank, as well as to the park office, to confirm that he has received our payment.
 An answer may take some time, so he instructs us to return around 6 p.m. to collect our permits.

-In the morning sun, various passerines are perched on electric wires, including wing-barred seedeater (Sporophila americana), grey-breasted martin (Progne chalybea), and a beautiful male Cherrie’s tanager (Rhamphocelus costaricensis), displaying its scarlet rump.
+In the morning sun, various passerines are perched on electric wires, including variable seedeater (Sporophila corvina), grey-breasted martin (Progne chalybea), and a beautiful male scarlet-rumped tanager (Ramphocelus passerinii), displaying its scarlet rump.
 We also observe plain-breasted ground dove (Columbina minuta) and Costa Rican house wren (Troglodytes aedon ssp. inquietus).

 The ubiquitous black vultures (Coragyps atratus) are not exactly beautiful creatures, having ugly, naked heads full of wrinkles.

 In the forest above the mangrove, we observe black spiny-tailed iguana (Ctenosaura similis), which somewhat resembles the Old-World monitor lizards.
 This large lizard is widespread in Mexico and Central America.
-The male has a large crest along the back, which is very small in females.
+The male is grey with black vertical stripes on the body, and it has a large crest along the back.
+The female is brownish without stripes, and the crest is very small.

 Gasteracantha cancriformis is a spiny-backed orb-weaver, a genus of at least 60 species of spiders, which are distributed worldwide in warmer areas.
 The generic name is derived from the Greek gaster (‘belly’) and acantha (‘thorn’), referring to a number of spines, usually 6, protruding from the abdomen.
 These spines, as well as a shield-like carapace, covering almost the entire animal, are means of defense against enemies.